dfelinto/blender-manual/manual/editors/spreadsheet.rst

 Geometry Component Type
    Part of the geometry to display data from.

-   :Mesh: Mesh component containing point, corner, polygon and edge data.
+   :Mesh: Mesh component containing point, corner, face and edge data.
    :Point Cloud: Point cloud component containing only point data.
    :Instances: Display which objects and collections are instanced and their transforms.